MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/STKProjectcostwithoutItemrequirement.md

 1. From **Project management and accounting**, select **Setup**, **Project management & accounting parameters**, and then the **General** tab.
 1. Locate **Create Item requirements**, and set to **No**.

-When a purchase order is created without using the **Item requirements** feature, Dynamics 365 Finance generates & posts the project cost at time of vendor invoice.
+When a purchase order is created without using the **Item requirements** feature, Microsoft Dynamics 365 Finance generates and posts the project cost at time of vendor invoice.

 When a packing slip is posted for the purchase order as part of product receipt, no project cost transactions are generated irrespective of the **Item model group** ( **Include physical value** option – Yes or No) mapped on the item master.